 Directions & pickup: Using landmarks and main roads

-Canceling a ride
+Canceling an Uber ride

-Now let’s assume you missed the notice on surge pricing and only realized after you’d put in your request that your usual 5GHS ride is going to cost you 25GHS.
+Now let’s assume you missed the notice on surge pricing and only realised after you’d put in your request that your usual 5GHS ride is going to cost you 25GHS.
 Don’t panic.
 You can cancel an Uber ride up to 5 minutes after you request.
 After this period, you will be charged a cancellation fee.
 There is usually a question about why you decided to cancel the ride request; I just go with the “I wasn’t ready” response.
 If your ride is canceled outside the 5 minute window, you will get charged 5GHS and get a receipt accordingly.

-Drivers canceling rides
+Drivers canceling Uber rides

 Many of the complaints about using Uber in Accra are about drivers canceling rides after they have accepted a request.
 Both riders and driver have the option of canceling rides in under 5 minutes at no charge.
 That said, it can be annoying, especially if you have spent 15-20 minutes on the phone or waiting for them.
 From what I understand, Uber drivers aren’t supposed to be discriminatory about which rides they accept (unless of course they already have a passenger).
-But this is Ghana and some neighborhoods appear to be more enticing to drivers than others.
+But this is Ghana and some neighbourhoods appear to be more enticing to drivers than others.

 Uber X vs. Uber Black

 If you’ve used Uber in cities like Lagos or South Africa you probably know there are two types of Uber vehicles: Uber X (standard, what is currently available in Ghana) and Uber Black (premium, not yet available in Ghana).
 If you can afford the finer things in Uber world – or just want a premium experience – skip this tip.
 Like me and looking to save as much as you can on transport?
 Read on.